szpajder/dumpvdl2/README.md

 - Mirics is similar, however `libmirisdr-4` library currently lacks support for configuring correction in ppm.
-If your receiver needs a non-zero correction, you can pass the appropriate value in Hertz, instead of ppm. **Note:** this value will be added to the center frequency, so if your receiver tunes a bit too high, the parameter value shall be negative:
+If your receiver needs a non-zero correction, you can pass the appropriate value in Hertz, instead of ppm. **Note:** this value will be subtracted from the center frequency, so if your receiver tunes a bit too low, the parameter value shall be negative:

         ./dumpvdl2 --mirisdr 0 --gain 100 --correction -2500